University of Maryland

 You have one week to turn in your lab report after completion of the lab.
 The reports will be due by at the beginning of class on the day following the completion of the laboratory.
 Any lab reports submitted after the deadline will suffer an automatic 50% reduction if they are up to 1 week late, and a 100% reduction if they are more than 1 week late.

-If you should miss any lab for any reason, you should contact the instructor as soon as possible to make an arrangement for makeup.
+If you should miss any lab (not just a late report) for any reason, you should contact the instructor as soon as possible to make an arrangement for makeup.
 Any missing lab will result in failing the entire course.

 You will be given a modest homework assignment every two weeks, due at class on the days when a lab report is not due.
 Late homework is disallowed (you get 0 points), however you will be able to drop your lowest homework grade.
+Late means after the beginning of class on the day due.
 The assignments will be posted on the course website.

 Academic Dishonesty (cheating):